Luna, La Union: History

 During World War II, in the latter stages of the Japanese occupation, the general headquarters of the United States Armed Forces in the Philippines, Northern Luzon (USAFIP-NL), was transferred from Alibangsay, Bagulin, to Darigayos.
 A military camp, named after Private Grafton Spencer of the United States Army, was established at Camp Spencer.
-It was here that the USAFIP-NL planned operations and strategies for the capture of General Yamashita.
+It was here that the USAFIP-NL planned operations and strategies for the capture of General Tomoyuki Yamashita.
 Camp Spencer also served as the site where Yamashita was held prisoner before his execution at the Los Baños Prisoner of War Camp.

 Additionally, Darigayos was the landing site for the United States Navy submarine USS Gar, which unloaded 25 tons of ammunition, arms, communication equipment, and supplies for the USAFIP-NL.
 This operation, coordinated by Major Parker Calvert of the USAFIP-NL in collaboration with Filipino-American forces and the people of Luna, took place just seven kilometers from a Japanese garrison in Balaoan.